ChoicescriptIDE/main/source/help/topics/project-options.md

 ### Project Header Bar

-- **Rename**: A project can be renamed at any time by double-clicking the project header bar.
+- **Rename**: Rename a project at any time by double-clicking the project header bar.

-- **Reorder**: Projects can be reordered by dragging and dropping a project header bar above or below other projects in the list.
+- **Reorder**: Reorder a project by dragging and dropping the project header bar above or below other projects in the list.
 The new project order will persist between sessions.

 - **Hide Scenes**: A project's entire scene list (excluding only the project's header bar) can be hidden or revealed by clicking the eye ('toggle visibility') button to the left of the project's name.
 This reduces clutter while leaving the project open for easy access.

 - **Save Project**: Click the floppy disk ('save project') button on the header bar to save all currently unsaved scene files relating to that project.
-The floppy disk indicators on all unsaved scene files will then turn from red to grey, indicating that there are no unsaved changes.
+The floppy disk indicators on all unsaved scene files will then turn from red to grey, indicating all changes have been saved.

 - **Add New Scene**: Click the '+' ('add scene') button on the project header bar to add a new 'Untitled' scene file to that project.
 To rename the scene, click it immediately after creation.
-After scene creation, rename using double-click to select the scene and open the name editor.
+Later on, rename the scene by double-clicking to select the scene and open the name editor.

 - **Run Game**: Click the '►' ('run project') button on the project header bar to run your project within CSIDE.
 This will open or display the project in the Game Tab Panel on the right of the application.